Songark/contract-marketplace-v1/README.md

 ## NFT sellers' features:
 - Create a sale for their single NFT and customize their sell option by specifying the following:
-  - The accepted payment type (ETH or ERC20 token named OwnedToken)
+  - The accepted payment type (ETH or ERC20 token named PBRT Token)
   - The fee receivers and rates as array
   - The token id for their single NFT
   - Create an sale by calling createSale function